toltec-astro/tolteca/README.rst

-Note: This disclaimer was originally written by `Adrienne Lowe <https://github.com/adriennefriend>`_ for a `PyCon talk <https://www.youtube.com/watch?v=6Uj746j9Heo>`_, and was adapted by Kidsproc based on its use in the README file for the `MetPy project <https://github.com/Unidata/MetPy>`_.
+Note: This disclaimer was originally written by `Adrienne Lowe <https://github.com/adriennefriend>`_ for a `PyCon talk <https://www.youtube.com/watch?v=6Uj746j9Heo>`_, and was adapted by TolTECA based on its use in the README file for the `MetPy project <https://github.com/Unidata/MetPy>`_.